On the automorphism groups of some AG-codes based on $C_{a, b}$ curves: Introduction to curves

+Let $\X$ be a genus $g \geq 2$ algebraic curve defined over $k$, $G$ its automorphism group, and $H$ a subgroup of $G$ of order $|H|=m$, inside the center $Z (G)$, such that the genus of the quotient space $\X/H$ is zero.
+Such curves are called \textit{superelliptic curves} and they can be written with the affine equation $y^m = f(x)$ for some $f \in k[x]$; see \cite{sh-37} for more details.

+The following lemma is an immediate consequence of the definition. \begin{lem} Superelliptic curves are $C_{ab}$ curves. \end{lem} Then we have the following. \begin{cor} Superelliptic curves are admissible curves. \end{cor}

+In \cite{sa} are determined are possible groups of superelliptic curves defined over fields of characteristic $\neq 2$.
+In \cite{sa-1} are determined even the equations for each group.
+This is not known for algebraic curves in general.

-\subsubsection{Automorphism groups of $C_{ab}$ curves}
+\subsection{Automorphism groups of $C_{ab}$ curves}

-Let $C_{ab}$ be a curve as above.
-The purpose of this section is to determine the automorphism group of $C_{ab}$ over $\bar F$ in terms of $a, b$.
-For genus $g=2,3$ such groups can be determined by work of previous authors; see \cite{sv}, \cite{aut3}.
+Let $\X$ be a $C_{ab}$ curve as above.
+Can we determine the automorphism group of $\X$ over $k$ in terms of $a, b$?
+For genus $g=2, 3$ such groups can be determined by work of previous authors; see \cite{sh-8} for genus 2 curves and \cite{sa, sa-1} for genus 3 superelliptic curves.
+In \cite{sh-15} is treated the case of genus 3 non-hyperelliptic curves.
+For higher genus such groups can be determined if the $C_{ab} $ curve is hyperelliptic or superelliptic.
+In general there is no known algorithm to determine the automorphism group of an algebraic curve.

-\begin{lem}Let $\X$ be a genus $g=2$ algebraic curve as in Eq.~\eqref{c_ab} defined over $F$.
+\begin{lem}Let $\X$ be a genus $g=2$ algebraic curve as in Eq.~\eqref{c_ab} defined over $k$.
 Then $\Aut (\X)$ is isomorphic to one of the following:

 i) $p=3$: $ \Z_2, V_4, D_4, D_6, GL_2(3),$

 ii) $p= 5$: $\Z_2, \Z_{10}, V_4, D_4, D_6, GL_2(3), $.

 iii) $p\geq 5$: $\Z_2, V_4, D_4, D_6, SL_2(3)$. \end{lem}